 The Emergency Ultrasound Fellowship at Johns Hopkins is designed to train leaders in Emergency Ultrasound with advanced knowledge and skills in ultrasound, and experience in ultrasound education, research, and administration.
 Program graduates will be prepared to move forward to Emergency Ultrasound Directorship and leadership positions.

 The main components of the fellowship are:

-1 - 2 years with advanced degree
+1 year, or 2 years with advanced degree

 How to apply:

 - Application may be submitted through www.eusfellowships.com